REPOSTED FROM MY PREVIOUS BLOG:

-I made a little video demonstration in my own home to compare the audible differences between making an impact noise on normal, uninsulated gypsum drywall and two alternatives.
-The first example shows how it sounds to knock on a hollow piece of 1/2" gypsum board -- typical for mid-century American homes.
-Then compare it to:
+I made a very short video demonstration in my own home to compare the audible differences between making an impact noise on normal, uninsulated gypsum drywall and two alternatives.
+The first example shows how it sounds to knock on a hollow piece of 1/2" gypsum board.
+This type of drywall is typical for mid-century American homes.

-2) a layer of QuietRock 525 that replaced the existing layer of gypsum -- demo required.
+2) a layer of QuietRock 525 that replaced the existing layer of gypsum -- demolition required.
 Original 1/2" drywall was removed and fiberglass insulation was added before screwing the new QuietRock into the wall studs.
 One layer only.

 Notice how "dead" the Green Glue wall and the QuietRock sound, compared to the original drywall!